Concessionary travel schemes

 - See the Concessionary Rail Scheme information sheet for more details.

 - Depending on your circumstances you may also qualify for a Disabled Persons Rail Card (links to an external website), or if you are aged 60 or over you are eligible for a Senior Railcard (links to an external website).
 Both of these cards offer discounts of up to 1/3 off rail travel across Britain.

 Ring & Ride/Dial-a-Ride

 If you have difficulty using normal buses then you may be entitled to use the councils "Ring & Ride" and "Dial-a-Ride" service.
 These services are operated with fully accessible minibuses.
 See the Demand Responsive Transport page for more information.

-If you are registered blind or partially sighted and your myfife card shows an "eye" symbol you will be entitled to free ferry travel throughout Scotland and the Islands.
+If you are registered severely sight impaired (blind) or sight impaired (partially sighted) and your myfife card shows an "eye" symbol you will be entitled to free ferry travel throughout Scotland and the Islands.
 Vehicles and companions will be charged at the appropriate brochure fares on the ferry.

 CONCESSIONARY TRAVEL FOR YOUNG PEOPLE

-If you are aged 16 to 18 or a full time volunteer up to the age of 25, your Young Scot National Entitlement card, will entitle you to travel discounts.
-(As from May 2014 there is no longer any need to carry a separate Young Persons Bus Pass or obtain a rail voucher to exchange for a Scottish Youth Railcard ro receive a discount)
+- Young Scot National Entitlement Card - If you are aged 16 to 18 or a full time volunteer up to the age of 25, your Young Scot National Entitlement card will entitle you to travel discounts.

 NATIONAL ENTITLEMENT CARD - GENERAL INFORMATION